 Recent Angina or Chest Pain at Rest

-You can almost always travel, even if you have angina, as long as your symptoms are stable and don’t come on at rest.
+You can almost always travel, even if you have angina, as long as your symptoms are stable and don’t come on at rest

 Recent Heart Attack

 You’ll usually be advised not to travel for at least 7-10 days after a heart attack – and even then, only if you’re not having any symptoms and haven’t had any complications.
-If you’re under 65, haven’t had a previous heart attack, don’t have any further treatment planned, and don’t have any symptoms, you may be able to travel sooner – but only if your doctor gives you the all-clear.
+If you’re under 65, haven’t had a previous heart condition, don’t have any further treatment planned, and don’t have any symptoms, you may be able to travel sooner – but only if your doctor gives you the all-clear.

 READ MORE: Travelling After a Heart Attack